‘The Conners’ Living Room Is Missing Something In ABC’s First Promo Sans Roseanne

 The new teaser seems to point to the question of what the sitcom family will do after the still-unexplained demise of their matriarch.
 You can see it below.

-The new video is a far cry from the promos for the Roseanne revival earlier this year, all of which featured Barr—or at least her laugh.
+The new video is a far cry from the promos for the Roseanne revival earlier this year, all of which featured Barr — or at least her laugh.

-ABC has given few details on what the premise of The Conners will be, but a synopsis for the new series states: “After a sudden turn of events, the Conners are forced to face the daily struggles of life in Lanford in a way they never have before.”
+ABC has given few details on what the premise of The Conners will be, but a synopsis for the new series states the following.

+“After a sudden turn of events, the Conners are forced to face the daily struggles of life in Lanford in a way they never have before.”

-John Goodman, who played Roseanne’s husband, Dan Conner, on Roseanne, recently suggested in an interview with The Sunday Times that Barr’s iconic character will be killed off on The Conners.
-Goodman said his character will “be mopey and sad because his wife’s dead.”
+John Goodman, who played Roseanne’s husband, Dan Conner, on Roseanne, recently suggested in an interview with the Sunday Times that Barr’s iconic character will be killed off on The Conners.
+Goodman said his character will “be mopey and sad because his wife’s dead.

 The new teaser comes on the heels of the release of the first-ever set photo for The Conners.
 As the Inquisitr previously shared, ABC released a photo that shows series stars Gilbert (Darlene Conner), John Goodman (Dan Conner), Lecy Goranson (Becky Conner), Michael Fishman (DJ Conner), Laurie Metcalf (Jackie Harris), Emma Kenney (Harris Healy), Ames McNamara (Mark Healy), and Jayden Rey (Mary Conner) at a table read set at the Conner family’s kitchen table.